marydodo/terra-test/README.md

 Questions, comments, issues, etc:

-What is Terraform doing?
+Infrastucture as Code with Terraform - What is Terraform doing?

-What kinds of problems does Terraform solve?
+Advantages of Terraform - What kinds of problems does Terraform solve?